Drugs A - Z

 - pregnant or trying to get pregnant or trying to conceive with your partner

-How should I use this medicine?Take this medicine by mouth with a glass of water.
+How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
+Use a specially marked spoon or container to measure each dose.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
 You can take this medicine with or without food.
-Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.
+Take your medicine at regular intervals.
+Do not take it more often than directed.
+Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.